FAQ's

 What are the challenges for APAEA now and into the future?

 Trying to keep the "grassroots" feeling amongst APAEA members that everyone has a perspective to be heard, the opportunity to participate, and the ability to contribute to make change is crucial.
-However, the Asian/Pacific Islander community consists of a broad array of ethnicities, cultures, and heritages, that finding consensus could be a challenge on issues or decision making that accommodates the full spectrum of APAEA’s diversity.
+However, the Asian, Native Hawaiian and Pacific Islander community consists of a broad array of ethnicities, cultures, and heritages, that finding consensus could be a challenge on issues or decision making that accommodates the full spectrum of APAEA’s diversity.

 Therefore